kenatiod/MUT/Understanding Machine Understanding.md

 It's akin to the way rich, complex phenomena can spontaneously arise in nature from the interactions of simple underlying rules and components.
 The flocking patterns of birds or the shapes of clouds are not contained within any individual bird or water drop, but rather emerge from the collective dynamics of the full system operating at scale.

-Similarly, the language generation, reasoning, and general cognitive capabilities we are starting to witness in large language models, are not just sophisticated versions of lookup and pattern matching.
+Similarly, the language generation, reasoning, and general cognitive capabilities we are starting to witness in Large Language Models, are not just sophisticated versions of lookup and pattern matching.
 Rather, they represent a qualitative shift towards the ability to flexibly combine and relate concepts in open-ended ways - an artificial form of wide ranging intelligence arising from the interaction of immense datasets with high-capacity neural architectures.

 So while the early, narrow AI systems were highly constrained by their training regimes, operating within relatively small possibility spaces defined by their datasets, modern AI has transcended those limitations.
 The richness of big data combined with the high-dimensional representational power of large neural networks has opened up a new frontier of machine intelligence - one where artificial minds can discover their own generalizations, abstractions and common-sense models that were never explicitly programmed, but rather emerge from the system's scale and complexity.